ouchitaikoproject/OuchiTaikoProject/README.md

 #### **What is Auto Calibrate?**

-Instead of manually adjusting thresholds through trial and error, Taiko-Tune analyzes your actual playing style and automatically calculates optimal sensitivity settings for each drum pad.
+Instead of manually adjusting thresholds through trial and error, Auto Calibrate analyzes your actual playing style and automatically calculates optimal sensitivity settings for each drum pad.
 This intelligent system:

 - Monitors hits in real-time until progress bar reaches 100%
 - Analyzes velocity patterns and strike consistency